thetrueoneshots/CubeMegaMod/README.md

 ### 13. New Quest types:
   - A delivery quest: Person X of type Z needs special materials from a neighbouring village.
 Talking another person of type Z gets you those materials.
 You need to bring them back and give them to the quest giver.
-  - A kill quest: Kill X creatures of type Y or faction Z.
   - A gathering quest: Person X requires Y materials of type Z.
 Delivering that gives a larger reward than the value of said materials.
 ### 14. New items